Antho1426/dmus/README.md

   installing the [Alfred macOS app](https://www.alfredapp.com) and the `DownMus` workflow, simply copy a video path or URL to the clipboard and then type the `dm` hotkey in the Alfred search bar.
-The `dmus.py` Python program is then automatically triggered and runs in the background.
+The `dmus.py` Python program is then automatically triggered and runs in iTerm2.

 <img src="dmus.gif" alt="dmus-gif" style="width: 640px;"/>

 ## 2. Getting started

 ### 2.1 Dependencies
-* Tested on macOS Big Sur version 11.0.1
+* Tested on macOS Big Sur version 11.4
 * Python 2.7

 ### 2.2 Installing